aisha-x/THM/Rooms/Challenges/Carnage.md

 ---
 **Q17.The malware used an API to check for the IP address of the victim’s machine.
 What was the date and time when the DNS query for the IP check domain occurred? (answer format: yyyy-mm-dd hh:mm:ss UTC)**

-- filter for dns that contain api `dns contains api`
+- filter for DNS that contains api `dns contains api`
 - ![q17 ans](https://github.com/user-attachments/assets/65355ccc-c324-47ee-bf6e-2322d9c23886)
-- the domain api[.]ipify[.]org is a public IP address API service-it's commonly used to retrieve your public ip address.
+- The domain `api[.]ipify[.]org` is a public IP address API service- it's commonly used to retrieve your public IP address.

 | use case: